cemuka/uFrame/README.md

+This project evolved and became the basis of the project [Quill](https://github.com/cemuka/Quill)

 # uFrame
 an experimental and programmatic approach to make floating and dragging windows in unity based on Unity UI.
 ```csharp